Are you lacking motivation?

 - Drink lots of water!
 Did you know that many times hunger is a sign of thirst?
 Yep, have a glass of water before each meal or snack and consciously drink water throughout the day.

-- Find an accountability group like the Mother Strong League (opening again soon to the public) or join my 4 weeks to Fit Transformation.
+- Find an accountability group like the Mother Strong League

 - REWARD yourself.
 Have a glass of wine or your favorite dessert each week after smashing your goals!

 Now you can try this elliptical cardio blaster to kickstart your week.

 - 2 minutes level 6